hybridgroup/mechanoid/README.md

 ## Goals

-- Able to run small WASM modules designed for specific embedded runtime interfaces.
+- [ ] Able to run small WASM modules designed for some specific embedded runtime interfaces.
-- Hot loading/unloading of WASM modules.
+- [ ] Hot loading/unloading of WASM modules.
-- Allow the engine to be used/extended for different embedded application use cases, e.g. CLI, WASM4 runtime, others.
+- [ ] Allow the engine to be used/extended for different embedded application use cases, e.g. CLI, WASM4 runtime, others.
-- Configurable system to allow the bridge interface to host capabilities to be defined per application.
+- [ ] Configurable system to allow the bridge interface to host capabilities to be defined per application.
-- Local storage system for WASM modules.
+- [ ] Local storage system for WASM modules.